lithiumtech/rdbi/README.md

 License
 =======
-Instagram4j is made available publicly under the terms of Apache License v2.0.
+RDBI is made available publicly under the terms of Apache License v2.0.
 See the [LICENSE](LICENSE) file.